 Several government agencies regulate benzene levels and exposures.
 The Occupational Safety & Health Administration (OSHA) limits exposure to benzene in the air in most workplaces.
 The Environmental Protection Agency (EPA) limits the percentage of benzene allowed in gasoline and the concentrations of benzene in drinking water.
 The U.S. Food and Drug Administration (FDA) also sets a limit on benzene in bottled water.
 The Consumer Product Safety Commission (CPSC) considers any product containing 5% or more by weight of benzene to be hazardous, requiring special labeling.

 Have you or a loved one been exposed to high levels of benzene in the workplace?
 Take action to protect your rights and receive fair compensation for your injuries.
 The benzene injury lawyers at Leonard Legal Group are recognized leaders in the field of personal injury law, delivering a high level of excellence in representing thousands of victims and their families.
 Attorney Scott G. Leonard, a Board Certified Civil Trial Lawyer and a New Jersey Super Lawyer (2008-2017), has a demonstrated track record of success in advocating for victims.
-Attorney Sean Connelly, a dedicated, compassionate, personal injury lawyer with more than 20 years of experience, brings personal attention to each and every case.
 Contact our office today at 973-984-1414 or online to schedule a confidential consultation to discuss your case.

 Phone: (973) 984-1414